MKTCLounge/MKTCLounge.github.io/index.md

 i.
 Do not gain MMR on a winning team.​

 ii.
-Receive a -100 MMR strike.​
+Receive a -100 MMR strike.​​

 iii.
 Lose any MMR their team lost in addition to the -100 MMR strike.​